Citigroup defends revamp as shareholders complain about sluggish stock

-NEW YORK, April 25 (Reuters) - Citigroup Inc's C.N chairman John Dugan defended the company's efforts to fix its regulatory problems and bolster its stock, responding to shareholder questions at the bank's annual meeting on Tuesday.
+NEW YORK, April 25 (Reuters) - Citigroup Inc's C.N chairman John Dugan defended the company's efforts to fix its regulatory problems and bolster its stock in response to shareholder questions at the bank's annual meeting on Tuesday.

 "We completely understand" shareholders' frustration with the share price, he said, after facing several questions about its underperformance.